satellite-image-deep-learning/techniques/README.md

   2.1.37. [spada](https://github.com/links-ads/spada) -> code for 2023 [paper](https://arxiv.org/abs/2306.16252): Land Cover Segmentation with Sparse Annotations from Sentinel-2 Imagery

+  2.1.38.
+[M3SPADA](https://github.com/ecapliez/M3SPADA) -> code for 2023 paper: Multi-Sensor Temporal Unsupervised Domain Adaptation for Land Cover Mapping with spatial pseudo labelling and adversarial learning

+  2.1.39.
+[DPA](https://github.com/x-ytong/DPA) -> DPA is an unsupervised domain adaptation (UDA) method applied to different satellite images for larg-scale land cover mapping.

 ### 2.2.
-Segmentation - Vegetation, crops & crop boundaries
+Segmentation - Vegetation, deforestation, crops & crop boundaries
+Note that deforestation detection may be treated as a segmentation task or a change detection task

   2.2.1. [Сrор field boundary detection: approaches and main challenges](https://medium.com/geekculture/%D1%81r%D0%BE%D1%80-field-boundary-detection-approaches-and-main-challenges-46e37dd276bc) -> Medium article, covering historical and modern approaches `BEGINNER`

   2.2.2. [kenya-crop-mask](https://github.com/nasaharvest/kenya-crop-mask) -> Annual and in-season crop mapping in Kenya - LSTM classifier to classify pixels as containing crop or not, and a multi-spectral forecaster that provides a 12 month time series given a partial input.
 Dataset downloaded from GEE and pytorch lightning used for training `BEGINNER`